-Manchester Metropolitan University is based in 5 campuses – 4 in Manchester and one in Cheshire.
+Manchester Metropolitan University is based on two campuses – one in Manchester and one in Crewe, Cheshire.

-The MMU Cheshire campus at Crewe is signposted from Junction 16 of the M6 motorway.
-The Crewe campus is a 5-minute walk away from a mainline railways station.
+The Cheshire campus at Crewe is signposted from Junction 16 of the M6 motorway and the campus is a 5-minute walk away from the town's mainline railways station.
 The area is also well served by public transport and mainline trains for travelling further field.